 West Point Island

-West Point Island lies off the most north-westerly point of mainland West Falkland.
+West Point Island lies off the most northwesterly point of mainland West Falkland.
 The attractive settlement sits on the edge of a small harbor on the eastern side of the island, in the lee of Black Bog Hill and Michael's Mount.
 The valley between these two peaks rolls over the center of the island to the dramatic Devil's Nose, one of the island's main attractions.
-From here visitors are treated to splendid views of Cliff Mountain, the island's highest point at 1,250 feet, with the highest cliffs in the Falklands.
-This is where you will encounter a vast colony of rockhopper penguins and black-browed albatross, nesting together in close vicinity.
+From here visitors are treated to splendid views of Cliff Mountain, the island's highest point at 1,250 feet, with the highest cliffs in the Falklands (Malvinas).
+Encounter a vast colony of rockhopper penguins and black-browed albatross, nesting together in close vicinity.

-Carcass Island lies to the north-west of the Falkland archipelago (Malvinas).
-A mature tussac plantation covers much of the lower ground below Jason Hill to the east.
-The availability of abundant cover and the absence of cats, rats and mice throughout the island have made for a spectacularly large population of small birds, which is one of Carcass Island's most delightful features.
+Carcass Island lies to the northwest of the Falkland archipelago.
+A mature tussock plantation covers much of the lower ground below Jason Hill to the east.
+The availability of abundant cover and the absence of cats, rats, and mice throughout the island have made for a spectacularly large population of small birds, which is one of Carcass Island's most delightful features.
 Gentoo and Magellanic penguins also nest here.
 Peal's and Commerson's dolphins frequently come close to the shoreline to get a glimpse of the visitors as well.
 At a settlement with beautiful gardens you may be invited to enjoy tea and cookies with the locals.

 Overnight, the ship will sail around the northern islands of the archipelago in an easterly direction to reach the capital of Stanley the following morning.